 Proactive customer care: using a predictive approach to customer service and in-depth customer insights can help you create loyal customers.
 Support agents must be trained to identify potential issues and plan for customer outreach.

-Self-serve strategy: self-service options such as FAQs, AI/automated chatbots, customer-facing knowledge bases, and online community forums, are preferred by customers more than interacting with an agent.
+Self-serve strategy: self-service options such as FAQs, AI/automated chatbots, customer-facing knowledge base, and online community forums, are preferred by customers more than interacting with an agent.

 Sprinklr's Conversational AI fosters a self-serve culture within the customer care functions.
 The chatbots are powered with advanced AI capabilities which can offer support across multiple channels (chat, social, and messaging) in different languages.
 Conversational AI obtains customer data from over 30 channels and 100 million data points — providing accurate and precise responses for the support queries.